gazoodle/geckolib/README.md

 - When there are two spas loaded, the ping frequency seems to be too high.
 Is this related to the shared global config?
 - Expose the master timeouts as configurations and the ud timeouts as controls
+- Keep looking to see if there is a time sync mechanism

 ## Done/Fixed in 1.0.6